All Episodes

 We're not going to be talking about any of that.

-We're talking about what low information voters are talking about today.
+We're talking about what low-information voters are talking about today.

-As you know, as you know, day before yesterday, maybe it was yesterday, I forget which, a UK newspaper story came out ripping Beyonce and her new song, album whatever it is, called Bowed Down B.I.
+As you know, as you know, day before yesterday, maybe it was yesterday, I forget which, a UK newspaper story came out ripping Beyoncé and her new song, album, whatever it is, called Bowed Down, B.I.
 Itches.

-And the criticism was that Beyonce's song was all of now that she's married, now she's got the rich guy, and now she's got the home and the kid.
+And the criticism was that Beyonce's song was all of now that she's married, now she's got the rich guy, now she's got the home and the kid, now it's okay to bow down to the guy.

-During the Destiny's Child Days, it was no bow down to man, don't bow down to any guy.
+During the Destiny's Child days, it was no bow down to man.

 You stand up for yourselves, girls, and all that.